Why Do You Need Travel Insurance for Spain?

 However a full policy may not be needed and you may want to remove certain parts of the cover that you don’t need – remember at AllClear we can easily remove the cancellation cover from your policy – giving you just cover for unwanted medical bills.

-Will an EHIC Card Cover for Medical Costs in Spain?
+Will an EHIC/ GHIC Card cover medical costs in Spain?

 What Should a Travel Insurance Policy for Spain Cover?

-- Emergency medical expense – Cover for all pre-existing medical conditions and also for any unforeseen medical treatment that might be needed whilst you’re away.
-This should also include all repatriation back to the UK and should also include accommodation for a loved one or member of your party.
+- Emergency medical expenses – cover for all pre-existing medical conditions and also for any unforeseen medical treatment that might be needed whilst you’re away.
+This should also include all repatriation back to the UK and should also include accommodation for a loved one or member of your party

-- Baggage and Personal Property – If your personal property, including your passport, should get lost, damaged or even stolen then a good policy will cover you for losses and offer emergency help when needed.
+- Baggage and Personal Property – if your personal property, including your passport, is lost, damaged or even stolen a good policy will cover you for losses and offer emergency help when needed

 Benefits of an AllClear Policy